FlowMalTrans: Unsupervised Binary Code Translation for Malware Detection Using Flow-Adapter Architecture: Introduction

 When handling a binary in a given ISA (referred to as the \emph{source} ISA), we translate it to an ISA with rich malware samples, such as X86-64, which we refer to as the \emph{target} ISA.
 Once translated, we use a model trained on the \emph{target} ISA to test the translated code.
 This approach facilitates malware detection across multiple ISAs using a model trained exclusively on the target ISA, eliminating the need for extensive malware samples in other ISAs.

 In order to capture ISA-specific syntax and semantic information, we leverage normalizing flows (NFs), a class of invertible transformations that models complex distributions while maintaining tractability.
 Traditional translation models often struggle with capturing complex dependencies and handling the variation in data distributions.
 NFs address this challenge by modeling complex, high-dimensional distributions through invertible transformations, enabling more efficient learning of intricate relationships between source and target data.
+By doing so, we ensure a smooth and structured mapping between ISAs, leading to more precise and reliable translations.
+Furthermore, normalizing flows enable efficient sampling and density estimation, which improves the adaptability of our model to unseen binaries and enhances generalization across different architectures.

 We design~\toolmal, which is a flow-adapter-based unsupervised binary code translation architecture.
+This design allows for robust feature alignment between different ISAs, improving translation fidelity and ultimately enhancing malware detection across ISAs.
 To bridge the gap between the latent space of the source and target ISA, \toolmal\ learns an invertible transformation of binary representations from one ISA to another, facilitating robust feature alignment across different ISAs and enhancing translation fidelity. \toolmal\ operates in a completely unsupervised manner, eliminating the need for parallel datasets.
 Notably, the training of \toolmal\ does not require any malware samples and relies only on binaries compiled from the abundance of opensource programs. \emph{Despite never encountering any malware samples during training, \toolmal\ is still capable of translating malware across ISAs with high translation quality}.